Your Guide to Washington, D.C.

 - Yellow Paratransit: 202-544-1213

-For families needing ADA-accessible vehicles, we will have taxis available to transport you between the hotel and various Capitol Hill office buildings each day.
+If you need an accessible vehicle, we will have ADA-accessible taxis available to transport you between the hotel and Capitol Hill office buildings each day.

-The Washington Metro is available for your use.
+The Washington Metropolitan Area Transit Authority (WAMTA) metro and bus system are available for your use.

 Hotel Information & Resources